LebeerLab/tidytacos/README.md

 Please read the [GitHub Developer Guide](https://github.com/LebeerLab/tidytacos/wiki/Developer-Guide).
 Fork the dev branch, make your changes and make a pull request.
 Your suggestions will be reviewed and if approved, will be implemented in the next release.

+## Citation

+If you've found tidytacos useful in your own work, please cite the following manuscript:

+      Wittouck et al., (2025).
+Tidytacos: An R package for analyses on taxonomic composition of microbial communities.
+Journal of Open Source Software, 10(105), 6313, https://doi.org/10.21105/joss.06313